 Now add everything else.

-Cook over medium to medium high heat, stirring often, until the liquid cooks down as pictured below.
-This part may will take anywhere from ten to twenty minutes.
+Cook over medium to medium-high heat, stirring often until the liquid cooks down as pictured below.
+This part may take anywhere from ten to twenty minutes.

 Just find something to read and hang out around the stove.
 Or even better, let your kids do this part while you go put your feet up.

 This is our finished loose meat, all ready for sandwiches.